U.S. President Biden lauds athletes Nassib, Yokoyama for coming out - News Break

 U.S. President Biden lauds athletes Nassib, Yokoyama for coming out

-"To Carl Nassib and Kumi Yokoyama – two prominent, inspiring athletes who came out this week: I’m so proud of your courage," Bidentweeted on Tuesday.
+"To Carl Nassib and Kumi Yokoyama – two prominent, inspiring athletes who came out this week: I’m so proud of your courage," Biden tweeted here on Tuesday.

 “Because of you, countless kids around the world are seeing themselves in a new light today,” Biden added on Twitter.